tytzM17/Lokian.eth/README.md

 - Fix logo, create an 8 bit representaion of the logo (mvp)

-- Add erc20, add tokenomics, token utilities, etc (mvp)
+- Add erc20, add tokenomics, token utilities, etc (feature)

 - Create NFT Shop replace default shop, that will mint 151 nfts (mvp)

-- NFT cards could be glowing aura or eyes (mvp)
+- NFT cards could be glowing aura or eyes (feature)

-- Fees will be absorbed to rewards, creators, amm and burn pools
+- Fees will be absorbed to rewards, creators, amm and burn pools (feature)

 - Deploy to matic, bsc, avax, moonriver or evm compatible test networks
 - Deploy to matic, bsc, avax, moonriver or evm compatible main networks